kirksland/Houd_HDA/README.md

 ## File Loop

-> **Contexte :** Solaris / OBJ
+> **Context:** Solaris / OBJ
-> **Fonction :** Importer un dossier de fichiers USD
+> **Function:** Import a folder of USD files

-Ce HDA lit tous les fichiers contenus dans un dossier et les place automatiquement au centre de la scène.
-Il permet également d’aligner tous les meshes pour une meilleure visualisation.
-Parfait en amont du prochain outil : `BuildUSD`.
+This HDA reads all the files in a given folder and places them at the center of the scene.
+It also aligns all meshes for better visualization — perfect as input for the next tool: `BuildUSD`.

 <img src="WIkiHoudini/fileLoop.jpg" width="500">